 How easy is it to use the Flip-Pal mobile scanner with Wi-Fi enabled laptops and mobile devices like smartphones, pads, and tablets?
-Simply purchase the Flip-Pal wireless scanner, or add the Flip-Pal Wireless Upgrade to your current scanner.
-Replace the conventional SD card that was included with the scanner with the upgrade’s FlashAir Wireless LAN card and you will be wirelessly transferring scans to your favorite device in 2 minutes or less!
+Simply purchase the Flip-Pal wireless scanner (model 100D) or replace the conventional SD card that was included with the scanner model 100C with the FlashAir card in the Flip-Pal Wireless Upgrade!
 The FlashAir card stores the scans like a regular SD card, but unlike the others it includes built-in Wi-Fi that connects your scanner to mobile devices (smart phones, pads, tablets) and Windows or Mac computers.
 View your scans on your favorite device, with far superior image quality than can be captured by the mobile device’s built-in camera.
 You can review your scans on the device’s larger screen as well as the small LCD screen on the scanner.
 Don’t like what you see?
 You can immediately rescan your originals on the spot.
 Use your apps to send the scans via email or directly to Internet sites to connect, share, save and enjoy.

-The Wireless Upgrade contains a 16GB Toshiba FlashAir SDHC card and a Quick Start Guide with its Activation Code.
+The Wireless Upgrade contains a 16GB Toshiba FlashAir SDHC card and a Quick Start Guide with its code.
 Keep the card for possible future use reinstalling the software – you may need the code.
 The Toshiba card converts a model 100C scanner to the model 100D.

 Click the appropriate links below:

 Download FlashAirTool for Windows

 - Installation instructions on Mac